okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 See [System Log API](/docs/reference/api/system-log/). <!-- OKTA-498664 -->

-#### xxx GA in Production

-xxx <!-- OKTA-xxx -->

 #### Bugs fixed in 2022.06.0

 * When a create user API request failed due to non-compliant user credentials, the "Add user to group membership" and "Add user to application membership" events were listed incorrectly in the System Log.
 (OKTA-469408)

-* No System Log event was triggered when a request to Forgot Password API endpoint `/users/{userId}/credentials/forgot_password` was made for a user with LOCKED_OUT status.
+* No System Log event was triggered when a request to [Forgot Password API endpoint](/docs/reference/api/users/#forgot-password) `/users/{userId}/credentials/forgot_password` was made for a user with LOCKED_OUT status.
 (OKTA-4852442)

-* No error messages were returned when an API request was made to create or update a resource set with invalid ORNs.
+* No error messages were returned when an API request was made to [create](/docs/reference/api/roles/#create-resource-set) or [update](/docs/reference/api/roles/#update-resource-set) a resource set with invalid ORNs.
 This occurred if the request was made to an org with the **Okta Resource Name (ORN) in API for Administrator Roles** feature enabled.
 (OKTA-499775)

 * When a user was created with `activate=true` and `nextLogin=changePassword` parameters, their user status was set to ACTIVE instead of PASSWORD_EXPIRED.
 (OKTA-501729)